ocpm-dfm/explori/README.md

 __Important:__ Run the following commands from inside the `backend/` directory!
 See `dev_setup/celery/build_docker.sh` for more information about the why.
 - Create container: `dev_setup/celery/build_docker.sh`
 - Start container: `docker start explori-celery`
+- In case of code changes: `docker restart explori-celery`

+It is sufficient to restart the docker container when updating celery worker related code on the host machine as the code is mounted into the container (read-only).
+There's no need to rebuild the image or recreate the container, a simple restart is enough.

 ### 4. Running the backend
 - Start the backend server: `PYTHONPATH="src/" DEV=1 uvicorn server.main:app --host 0.0.0.0`